 Of all the LMS plugins on this list, LifterLMS wins the award for “easiest to learn” with its drag-and-drop Course Builder that you’ll use to create your course outline (with any combination of sections and lessons).
 The Course Builder also includes your quiz-building tools so you can create your quizzes and add them into your courses, all in one location.

-Sometimes there's a key lesson that is appropriate for all of your courses, whether that's a welcome video or something else.
+Reusing Course Lessons: Sometimes there’s a key lesson that is appropriate for all of your courses, whether that’s a welcome video or something else.
 And this is where LifterLMS (and AccessAlly Pro, further down the list) really come ahead, since they allow you to assign a single lesson page to multiple courses.

 Progress tracking is another built-in feature for LifterLMS that doesn’t require any extra configuration (after the initial course building).
 Each lesson page includes a “mark complete” button that keeps track of where the student is at (and relays the info to the reporting section, so you can see at-a-glance how your users are engaging with your site).